drewzemke/synapse/README.md

 sy -p coding "Explain recursion"

 # Use a specific model defined in your config
-sy -m openai-gpt4 "Compare GPT-4 with Claude"
+sy -m gpt4 "Compare GPT-4 with Claude"

+# Mix and match profiles with different models
+sy -p coding -m gpt4 "Explain promises in JavaScript"

 # Continue the previous conversation
 sy -e "Can you provide an example?"

+# Continue a conversation using a specific model
+sy -e -m claude "Can you elaborate on that?"

 # Show the last response from the LLM
 sy -l